comraderoyce/and-wells/content/_index.md

 ## Hey, I'm Royce

-I work at the intersection of technology and business.
+I'm an American expat currently living in Lomé, Togo.

-[Currently](/about) I am a Strategist at [CI&T](http://ciandt.com).
-I also manage a [seed fund](https://investinginafrica.substack.com/) focused on West Africa businesses.
-I love to travel with my family and mess around with computers.
+I work as strategist at [CI&T](https://ciandt.com) focused on analytics and data architecture.
+I also manage an [investment fund](https://volatequity.com/) focused on West Africa businesses.

 If you're interested in talking or working together, [reach out](/contact).